nmayorov/nmayorov.github.io/content/posts/linear_gaussian_mixture_filter.md

    $$
    \overline{f}_y(\alpha) = \overline{f}_x(A^T \alpha)
    $$
-   It follows directly from definition.
+   It follows directly from the definition.

 # Operations on Gaussian mixture variables